MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/index.md

 The goal of this IG is to standardize how Medicaid provider directory information is exchanged **between State Medicaid Agency systems**, ensuring that Medicaid stakeholders have access to accurate and up-to-date information about Medicaid providers.

 **Patients** should access the provider directory through the [Da Vinci Plan-Net Implementation Guide](http://hl7.org/fhir/us/davinci-pdex-plan-net/STU1.1/), as recommended by the [CMS Interoperability and Patient Access API Rule](https://www.cms.gov/Regulations-and-Guidance/Guidance/Interoperability/index).

-This Medicaid Plan-Net IG is based heavily on the Da Vinci Plan-Net Implementation Guide, but adds other key information that is important to State Medicaid Agencies.
+This IG is a superset of the Da Vinci Plan-Net Implementation Guide, adding key information that is important to State Medicaid Agencies.

 ### Purpose